ejnij/Godot-DialogGraphPlugin/README.md

 To inform it when a choice was chosen, you can use choice_picked(choice_index).

 ## Bugs / Issues
 1. Translation being entered doesn't automatically scale the nodes.
 It does update when you Load though.
 2. The code for the Manager node is pretty hack-y and not OO-y.
 Might change that later.
 3. Graph validity isn't reinforced, so some stuff you can get away with while exporting, that would crash the Manager node.
+4. File dialogs require pressing the "Save/Load" button at the end.
+Adding ".json" is also needed, and there might be an overwrite message for no reason as well.

+### Fixed
-4. Editor tab doesn't align with other tabs, and starts at 0 height. - Fixed
+1. Editor tab doesn't align with other tabs, and starts at 0 height.